Baumann Lab Manual

 As Principal Investigator (PI) in the lab, Justin (Dr. Baumann) promises to:

 1.)
-Abide by all of the guidelines outlines above in the code of conduct
+Abide by all of the guidelines outlines above in the

 2.)
 Support you (the students) at all times.
 This includes scientifically, emotionally, and financially.
 Seriously.
 If you work in the lab you deserve to be compensated through course credit and/or pay.
 If getting paid is a need for you let's talk.
 There are mechanisms we can use to try to make that happen.